 STA 2023.
 INTRODUCTORY COLLEGE STATISTICS: Three Credits, Three Hours.
-(Fall, Spring) This course is designed to introduce students to the fundamentals of descriptive and inferential statistics.
+(Fall, Spring, Summer) This course is designed to introduce students to the fundamentals of descriptive and inferential statistics.
 The major topics include the following: methods of analyzing and describing data, probability, probability distributions, the normal distribution, estimation, confidence intervals, hypothesis testing, and correlation and regression.
 You may need access to an online learning site, which is free with a new text, or access may be purchased online.
 The TI-83 or TI-84 graphing calculator is required.
-Prerequisites: Grades of "C" or better in MAT 1033 and successful completion of an NFCC developmental reading course or appropriate math and reading placement scores on a postsecondary readiness test.
+Prerequisite: Successful completion of an NFCC developmental math course or appropriate math placement scores on a postsecondary readiness test recommended.
+Note: This is a reading intensive course.
+Discuss options with an advisor.